cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 Note the above command installs two binaries: `basecoin` and `basecli`.
 The former is the running node.
 The latter is a command-line light-client.
+This tutorial assumes you have a 'fresh' working environment.
+See [how to clean up, below](#clean-up).

 ## Generate some keys